Explore the Best of Cebu: A Memorable 3-Day Tour of Cebu (updated 2023)

 Why visit Cebu now?

 The first of historic Spanish settlements in the Philippines, Cebu retains a colorful colonial past along with the indigenous influence of the area.
 With delicious foods, snacks and regional cuisine making eating and shopping a favorite pastime in visiting this diverse city, you’ll love visiting the lively marketplaces, foodie, restaurant venues, historic sites and scenic vista points that makes a visit to Cebu worthwhile and even affordable for any travelers to the city.
-There are so many unique Cebu attractions that offer historic monuments and buildings to newer areas and resorts to unwind and indulge.
+There are so many unique Cebu attractions that offer historic monuments, Cebu food tours and exploring the newer areas and various resorts to unwind and indulge in your Cebu itinerary.